Rachel: Y'know what? No. It's not over until someone says "I do."

 - At Mark's wedding in Peep Show, Mark explains to Sophie that even if she had said "I don't", they'd already filled in the paperwork and were therefore technically already married.

-- A storyline in Detective Conan revolved around an arranged date between the policewoman Sato and the goodhearted-but-snobbish superintendent Shiratori.
-(Such dates are called omiai, tend to always end up in marriage, and while one part can refuse to go through the wedding, up until few ago it was VERY uncommon) Another policewoman, Yumi, tried to get Sato out of it by sending her "help", who Sato correctly guesses to be the shy Takagi, who also loves her and is the one Sato seems to favor in the Love Triangle.
+- A storyline in Case Closed revolved around an arranged date between the policewoman Sato and the goodhearted-but-snobbish superintendent Shiratori.
+(Such dates are called omiai and tend to always end up in marriage; and while one party can refuse to go through with the wedding, up until not long ago it was VERY uncommon.)
+Another policewoman, Yumi, tried to get Sato out of it by sending her "help", whom Sato correctly guesses to be the shy Takagi, who also loves her and is the one Sato seems to favor in the Love Triangle.
 The brash Sato makes a deal with Shiratori that if Takagi doesn't show up before sunset, she will marry him.
 Unfortunately, Takagi is involved in a robbery case, with three witnesses all giving contradicting details on the culprit.
 Luckily, Conan gives Takagi some tips that helps him solve the case... but the culprit escapes, forcing him to give chase... a few minutes before sundown.
 In the end, he never actually makes it to the restaurant that Sato and Shiratori are at; Conan uses a decoy to trick both of them into thinking that Takagi DID show up, then lures Sato to where Takagi actually is.

 - Subverted in Bernard Cornwall's Lords of the North where Uthred escapes from slavery to find that his fiancée has been married off in his absence, but that the marriage has not yet been consummated.
 He then forces one of the monks who has custody of her to admit that the marriage requires ceremony and consummation and she is, therefore, not actually married yet.